HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 <hr>

-Loads a memory value into a general register.
+Loads a memory value into a general register using a logical address.

 #### Format